 6. Villa Escudero

 Villa Escudero is a plantation resort in Quezon province about 2.5 hours south of Manila.
 It’s most famous for its Labasin Waterfalls Restaurant which you may have seen on social media.
 Diners get to eat Filipino food kamayan-style (with hands) while soaking their feet in shallow running water at the base of a manmade waterfall.
+Follow the link to book a Villa Escudero tour through Klook.

 ON FILIPINO FOOD